-From version 5.4, WebMux can sync its internal clock with any UDP NTP server.
+Since version 5.4, the WebMuxTM can sync its internal clock with any UDP NTP server.
 By default it points to a tier 2 NTP server.
 You can also set it to your Internet NTP server, or wipe out the entry to not sync to any NTP server.